BogdanPopel/SGBD/README.md

 # SGBD
-SQL database suitable for companies that sell products.
+SQL database designs suitable for companies that sell products.